 From the audiences:

-I don’t think anything like this has been done before – it is a must-see for vegetarians and omnivores alike, and anyone interested in philosophy, social justice, nutrition, medicine, and just about anything else!
+I don’t think anything like this has been done before – it is a must-see for … anyone interested in philosophy, social justice, nutrition, medicine, and just about anything else!
 It is heartfelt, poignant, even funny at points, raw, and both sad and uplifting.
 I went home and immediately ordered 3 DVD copies.
 See it today – you won’t regret it.

 ‐Gina, Washington, DC